telerik/winforms-docs/datalayout/overview.md

 # Data Layout

-The __RadDataLayout__ control provides means for displaying business objects entry data in a highly customizable layout.
-It adds to the already known features of [RadDataEntry]({%slug winforms/dataentry%}) options to easily modify its layout at design-time as well as at run-time.
+The __RadDataLayout__ control provides means for displaying data in a highly customizable layout by automatically creating the items and editors and further allowing easy creating of complex layouts at design-time as well as at run-time.

 >caption Figure 1: RadDataLayout.